 When I went to Paris a few summers ago, I fell in love with the simple perfection of plain scones.
 It's funny because in the US, we mostly do scones with all kinds of flavor combinations - which I totally love as well - but in Europe, scones seem to take on a different role as the base for all kinds of other good things, like fresh butter, homemade jam, and heavy dollops of cream.
 Ever since Paris, those simple scones have become one of my favorite weekend breakfasts, something easy to whip up for a lazy morning, and they always remind me of those tiny Parisian cafés that felt so cozy.

-I’ve had this recipe for a while now, but somehow it got stuck in the depths of all my recipe notebooks, in one so old that I rarely open it up anymore.
-I went back to it this week and made these scones a few times, and every time I make them I realize all over again how comforting and perfect a freshly baked, warm, fluffy scone can be, especially when it’s topped with a pat of soft butter and some really good jam.
+I've had this recipe for a while now, but somehow it got stuck in the depths of all my recipe notebooks, in one so old that I rarely open it up anymore.
+I went back to it this week and made these scones a few times, and every time I make them I realize all over again how comforting and perfect a freshly baked, warm, fluffy scone can be, especially when it's topped with a pat of soft butter and some really good jam or a chunky compote.
 This is the kind of food that makes me happy.

 These scones are really simple to make, since they only require about 10-15 minutes of hands-on work and a few staple ingredients.
 They're sort of therapeutic in their own way, to make and to eat, because they remind you of how the simplest things in life can be the best.
 With fall officially here, they're the perfect treat for a cool, relaxing morning, served warm from the oven alongside a hot cup of coffee or tea.
 Be generous with the butter and jam too; I promise it's worth it. :)Print

 Simple, lightly sweet, fluffy buttermilk scones - a perfect breakfast treat or afternoon snack with a bit of butter and jam.

 - Yield: 8 scones 1x